rg-rupeee/tasks-manager/readme.md

 - The repository includes a `.env.example` file as a template for required environment variables.

 Feel free to contribute, report issues, or suggest improvements.
 Happy coding!

-# Project Structure Tree README

-Here's a tree structure of the project for better visualization: